-If you’re going on a trip in Southern California, you better buy the Souther California CityPass.
+If you’re going on a trip to Southern California, you better buy the Southern California CityPass.
 It’s way cheaper than buying tickets in each attraction.
 The ticket gets you to Disneyland Resort and Disney California Adventure, Sea World San Diego and Legoland California.
 You can also have an add on to either San Diego Zoo or San Diego Safari Park.

-Here are some of the things to do and see inside the Balboa Park in San Diego.
+Here are some of the things to do and see inside Balboa Park in San Diego.